TabbycatDebate/tabbycat/CONTRIBUTING.rst

 Contributing
 ============

 Contributions are welcome, and are greatly appreciated!
-Every little bit helps, and credit will be given. `Join our Facebook group <https://www.facebook.com/groups/tabbycat.debate/>`_ if you have any questions about how to get started contributing.
+Every little bit helps, and credit will be given.
+Feel free to `join our Facebook group <https://www.facebook.com/groups/tabbycat.debate/>`_ if you have any questions about how to get started.

 Bug reports
 ===========